louweal/hellofuturehackathon/hederapay/README.md

 # HederaPay

-HederaPay allows users to integrate HBAR transaction buttons into their WordPress website.
-This plugin is suited for all regular WordPress sites.
-For webshops that use WooCommerce we have another plugin: [HederaPay for WooCommerce](https://github.com/louweal/hellofuturehackathon/tree/master/hederapay-for-woocommerce).
+HederaPay allows users to integrate HBAR transaction buttons into their WordPress websites and WooCommerce shops.

 ## Dependencies (OPTIONAL)